Bjelland og Grindum Municipality

 Bjelland og Grindum (or sometimes Bjelland og Grindheim) is a former municipality in the old Vest-Agder county, Norway.
-The administrative centre of the municipality was the village of Bjelland where Bjelland Church is located.
-The 294 km2 municipality existed from 1838 until 1902.
-It was located in the Mandalen valley in the northern parts of the present-day municipalities of Lyngdal and Lindesnes in what is now Agder county.

-History
+The 294.1 km2 municipality existed from 1838 until its dissolution in 1902.
+The area is now divided between Lindesnes Municipality and Lyngdal Municipality in the traditional district of Lister in Agder county.
+The administrative centre was the village of Bjelland where Bjelland Church is located.

+General information

-The old (large) parish of Bjelland was divided on 1 January 1838 into two municipalities: Aaseral in the north and Bjelland og Grindum in the south (see formannskapsdistrikt law).
-Bjelland og Grindum had a population of 1,662 in 1835, just before the split.
-On 1 January 1902, the municipality of Bjelland og Grindum was dissolved and its land was split into two new municipalities: Bjelland (population: 907) and Grindheim (population: 909).
-These municipalities later became parts of Audnedal and Marnardal.
+The old (large) parish of Bjelland was divided on 1 January 1838 into two municipalities under the new formannskapsdistrikt law.
+The northern district became Aaseral Municipality and the southern district became the new Bjelland og Grindum Municipality.
+The area of Bjelland og Grindum had a population of 1,662 in 1835, just before the split.

+On 1 January 1902, Bjelland og Grindum Municipality was dissolved and divided into two new municipalities.
+The eastern areas (population: 907) became the new Bjelland Municipality and the western areas (population: 909) became the new Grindum Municipality.
+(These municipalities later became parts of Audnedal Municipality and Marnardal Municipality in the 1960s and in 2020, they became part of Lyngdal Municipality and Lindesnes Municipality respectively).